Chapel Ash: Today

 Chapel Ash is dominated by an arterial route out of the city, which splits into three; the first is the continuation of the A41 road from London to Holyhead (via Telford and Shrewsbury), the second is the A454 to Bridgnorth in Shropshire, and the third is a smaller route to the adjacent area of Merridale, Penn and Bradmore.
 Housing is predominately Victorian era dwellings, with a mix of early villas, later terraces and some local council social housing and private homes built between the 1920 – 1950 period.

 Chapel Ash has a variety of different businesses based in the area, including a Harley-Davidson dealership and an independent motorcycle sales and service outlet, a tattoo parlour (Tattoo Palace), an Italian restaurant (Bella), art shop, recruitment agency, Dixon's Paints, estate agencies and bathroom furnishings.
 There are many food takeaway stores, a Barclays bank and People Plus Recruitment.
 Banks's Park Brewery still dominates the Chapel Ash area.
 Wolverhampton's former Eye Infirmary is based at the junction of Compton Road and Merridale Road.

 Chapel Ash has been regularly criticised for the poor condition of many of the commercial properties, with features in the local press highlighting several aspects of the area, though the area has benefitted from recent refurbishment of some properties, construction of the new £2.25 million Lifespring church on Clifton Street, and development of a new £65 million Sainsburys store on Raglan Street.

-Chapel Ash was in the news on 29 September 2010, when a man was found murdered on Clifton Street.